-In addition to activating the complimentary identity monitoring, the enclosed Reference Guide includes additional information on general steps you can take to monitor and help protect your personal information.
-We encourage you to carefully review credit reports and statements sent from providers as well as your insurance company to ensure that all account activity is valid; any questionable charges should be promptly reported to the provider's billing office, or for insurance statements, to your insurance company.
+The enclosed Reference Guide includes information on general steps you can take to monitor and protect your personal information.
+Although we are unaware of any actual or attempted misuse of patient information as a result of this incident, we encourage you to carefully review credit reports and statements sent from providers as well as your insurance company to ensure that all account activity is valid.
+Any questionable charges should be promptly reported to the company with which you maintain the account.